+An at-fault driver’s auto insurance should cover the property damage they caused to the other vehicle.
+Hopefully, they left a note and you can get in touch without too much fuss.
 Unfortunately, some people won’t do the right thing.
-If you return to a dented or dinged car, you can ask around to see if there were any witnesses.
+If you return to a dented or dinged car with no indication of who did it, you can ask around to see if there were any witnesses.
 If there aren’t any, ask the store if they have security cameras.

-An at-fault driver’s auto insurance should cover the property damage they caused to the other vehicle.
 If the incident is a hit-and-run—or if the at-fault driver has no auto insurance or not enough insurance—you’ll have to rely on your own auto insurance to cover the damage.
 That’s assuming you purchased optional collision coverage on your own vehicle.

 There is usually an at-fault driver when there’s a parking lot accident.
 But there are some cases where an accident is two drivers’ fault—for instance, two people may back out at the same time and hit each other.
 What typically happens in these cases is that each driver files a claim with their own insurance company.

 HOW TO PREVENT PARKING LOT ACCIDENTS

 Luckily, there are steps you can take to keep you, your car and others safe.
 Get our list of tips for how to avoid a parking lot accident.

 Unfortunately, accidents do happen.
 But when you’re with ERIE, you have your own personal insurance advisor – your local ERIE agent – when they do.
 Learn more about auto insurance or find a local ERIE agent in your area.